Planning to visit this iconic British city? Then here’s the 15 best Glasgow attractions you can’t miss!

 The building is all part of the exhibition here and virtual tours can be enjoyed via The Lighthouse website here.

-#9 Horseshoe Bar & Willow Tearooms
+#9 Horseshoe Bar & Willow Tea Rooms

-But after that sightseeing, it’s probably time for some refreshments and what better place to head for than 2 of Glasgow’s top drinking attractions?
+And what better place to head for than 2 of Glasgow’s top drinking attractions?

-For a low-key drink, head to the Willow Tearooms, which was also designed by Charles Rennie Mackintosh and first opened in 1903.
+For a low-key drink, head to the Willow Tea Rooms, which was also designed by Charles Rennie Mackintosh and first opened in 1903.

 For something a little stronger, why not head to the Horseshoe Bar?